chingu-voyages/moonshot-chingu-quiz/CONTRIBUTING.md

 1. Fork the repository
 2. Clone your forked repository onto your local machine
 3. Inside your CLI (Command Line Interface), move into your working directory
-4. RUN `npm run dev-setup` to install project-wide development dependencies.
-Afterwards this command will start up the docker development containers for the client, api and database.
-This step may take serveral minutes.
+4. RUN `npm run docker-dev` if using docker or `npm run dev` otherwise.

 ### Installing packages
 Note: Initial setup will _not_ require npm i or npm ci, as it is done in the `npm run dev-setup` script.